-- Run the boat at the lowest possible speed when using the shallow water cruising system. - Use extra care when operating in reverse.
+- Run the boat at the lowest possible speed when using the shallow water cruising system.
+The tilt lock mechanism does not work while the shallow water cruising system is being used.
+Hitting an underwater obstacle could cause the outboard motor to lift out of the water, resulting in loss of control. - Use extra care when operating in reverse.
 Too much reverse thrust can cause the outboard motor to lift out of the water, increasing the chance of accident and personal injury.